NoiRC256/NekoLib/Readme.md

 # Quick Start

 ## Setting up a framework for your project
-The `Modules` and `Pooling` features can be useful as base services of a project.
+The `Modules` and `Pooling` features can be useful for building a project framework.

 ### Modules
 `Modules` is a global service locator.
 It can be used to centrally initialize and manage stateful objects you want global access to.